gyrinx-app/gyrinx/README.md

     python -m venv .venv && . .venv/bin/activate
     ```

-3. Install the required dependencies:
+3. Install the project in editable mode so you can use the `schema` command:

     ```bash
-    pip install -r requirements.txt
+    pip install --editable .
     ```

+    `setuptools` will handle installing dependencies.

-4. Install the project in editable mode so you can use the `schema` command:
+4. To check it has worked, run the `schema` command:

     ```bash
-    pip install --editable .
+    schema
+    ```

+    You should see the schema being checked...

+    ```
+    Checking schema...
+    Found these ruleset directories:
+    - content/necromunda-2018

+    Checking content/necromunda-2018...
+    Gathering schema files from content/necromunda-2018/schema...
     ```

 ## Running Tests